-Plant those new and old bulbs up in any clean containers with drainage.
-I find window boxes are great because I want them for annual flowers right about the same time my bulbs can go in the ground.
+It doesn’t have to be fancy, just plant those new (or old!) bulbs up in any clean containers with drainage.
+Even window boxes can be great because you’ll want them for annual flowers right about the same time your bulbs can go in the ground.

-Plant bulbs up 4 to 6 weeks before our usual date for last frost.
+Remember to wait to plant indoors until 4 to 6 weeks before our usual date for last frost.
 Our safe date in the Capital Region is May 10th.
-Easy to remember because Mother’s Day signals last frost!
-Of course, we know weather can vary and this date isn’t written in stone, but it works for the planning stages of gardening.
+So right around Mother’s Day should be our last frost!
+Of course, this can vary by exact location, and we all know weather is never written in stone, but it definitely works for the planning stages of gardening.